T3kton/t3kton.github.io/source/contractor/IpAddresses.rst

 scope.
 And **DynamicAddress** - an Address that belongs to a DHCP group.

 An **AddressBlock** is defined by its network and prefix and can optionally hold a gateway offset.
-No two AddressBlocks can overlap.
+No two AddressBlocks in the same site can overlap.
 An AddressBlock is also tied to a Site.

 **Address** can belong to anything that is **Networked**.
 Structures are Networked, as well as some Foundations like the IPMIFoundation.
 An Address enforces that the